Insight: Iran talks - across the table, a wary stalemate

 Ultimately, of course, the conduct of delegates conforms to the mood in their capitals.
 But talks develop a culture of their own and diplomats can develop a sense the politicians only interfere.

-Richard Dalton, Britain's ambassador to Iran from 2002 to 2006, criticized political leaders for signaling in advance to the media their broad positions ahead of talks.
+Richard Dalton, Britain's ambassador to Iran from 2002 to 2006, criticised political leaders for signalling in advance to the media their broad positions ahead of talks.

 "Both sides ought to shut up."